 But it was a struggle to push innovative music when New Zealand was still dominated by conservative music forces and eventually the band members lost heart for the struggle.
 The band returned with an out-of-the-blue re-mastered compilation release in 2011.
 And a couple of years later, they burst back onto the live scene, working to ensure their legacy would not be forgotten.

-The story of the Picassos began when a young black Dutchman named Harold caught what turned out to be the final performance of industrial duo, Death Korporation, at a late night event as part of the Auckland Fringe Festival, held at DKD Cafe, where Harold worked.
+The story of the Picassos began when a young black Dutchman named Harold caught what turned out to be the final performance of industrial duo, Death Korporation, at a late night event as part of the Auckland Fringe Festival, held at DKD Cafe, where he worked.

 Harold had moved to rural New Zealand when he was 17, but left for Auckland as soon as he had the chance.
 It was the band’s haphazard cover of James Brown’s ‘It’s A Man’s World’ that took his interest and he approached the guitarist Peter McLennan a few weeks later in a local nightclub, raving about how the cover had made his night after enduring a string of bad poets blathering on.
 They swapped numbers and started making music.